 The Bose Sport Earbuds are wireless-only, so they aren't suitable for wired gaming.

-The Bose Sport Earbuds are mediocre for phone calls.
+The Bose Sport Earbuds are sub-par for phone calls.
 Their integrated microphone has a poor recording quality, so your voice can sound thin, muffled, and lacking in detail.
-The mic has a noise gate, so it can separate your voice from background noises in most settings, but it may struggle in noisier environments.
-Also, these headphones don't really block out background noises, which can help you hear your own voice more clearly but can make it difficult to hear whoever's on the other end of the line.
+The mic also struggles to separate your voice from ambient noise around you.
+They don't really block out background noises either, which can help you hear your own voice more clearly but can make it difficult to hear whoever's on the other end of the line.

 The Bose Sport Earbuds are simple truly wireless earbuds.
 They're a bit bulkier than many truly wireless headphones, and they protrude out of your ears a bit.
 You can get these headphones in three color variants: 'Triple Black', 'Baltic Blue', and 'Glacier White'.